Fender Noiseless Pickups

 Hot Noiseless, Samarium Cobalt Noiseless.
 N4 Noiseless

-(photo copyright by Bruce Baker Gombrelli)
+(photo copyright by Bruce Gombrelli)

 *Not present at the photoshoot: Player Plus Noiseless, Ultra Hot *